zaaakk/projects-usep-app/README.md

                 - if the developer tools weren't installed, you'll be prompted to install them via a GUI interface -- takes 5-10 minutes for the install

+        - a directory that's web-accessible via a localhost url like `http://127.0.0.1/some_dir/some_file.html`

-    - create the directory 'usepweb_project_stuff' anywhere
+    - create the directory 'usepweb_project_stuff' anywhere (not web-accessible)

     - create the virtual environment